gssakash/gssakash/README.md

 ## 📚 Featured Articles & Blogs

-I'm passionate about sharing my insights on AI and software development!
+I'm passionate about sharing my insights on AI and software development and have written over 60 articles with more in the making!

 Here are some of my recent series and articles:

 - **Mixed Topics:** [HashNode](https://gssakash.hashnode.dev/)
 - **Swarm Intelligence Series [ML]:** [Swarm Intelligence](https://gssakash.hashnode.dev/series/swarm-algorithms)